-- at the time they began continuous enrollment at a CCC or other CSU campus; or

-- at the time they entered SJSU; or

-- at the time they graduate from SJSU.
+- at the time they entered SISU; or - · at the time they graduate from SJSU.

 By maintaining continuous attendance and selecting option (1) or (2), students can be assured that their SJSU campus graduation requirements will not change.
 Their right to choose one of these options is called "catalog rights."
 SJSU will use the matriculation term (i.e., option 2) as the initial option (default) for all students; however, students transferring from a CCC or CSU campus, who would benefit from an earlier term based on continuous enrollment, may request option (1) or (3) from their departments or the Office of the Registrar.